 - PHS 550 Principles of Epidemiology (3 credits)

 - PHS 571 Introduction to Health Services Organization & Delivery (3 credits)

-Some courses may be waived based on master's-level coursework.
+Some courses may be waived based on prior master's-level coursework.
 Students must petition the head of the graduate program to obtain a waiver in advance.
 No other degree requirement credits may be waived based upon credits earned via a previous master's degree per University policy.

 Students currently enrolled in a master’s program are eligible to apply.
 Enrollment into the DrPH is contingent upon master’s degree completion.